lock page (2)

 At the same time, the 2000s marked the first full decade under his leadership (officially since 1997).
 This period saw the introduction of the morning silent period, Tuesday meetings, the increasing internationalization of the boarding school, the Literature and Media Week and the Internet as a new, albeit initially slow and costly, window to the world.

-To the blog article: “Stone in history: The 2000s
+To the blog post: “A Milestone in History: The 2000s«

 The 2010